 Skills & Qualifications:

 This is an important one.
 A lot of people tend to miss out on what skill or qualification is mandatory or preferred.
 Qualifications should include a list of skills, years of experience in the field they are applying for, certificates/awards and education level.
 Be very specific with this one so that no time is wasted for either party.

 Include details on where the position is located.
-If travel is necessary, note what percentage of time the employee will spend travelling and where he or she will be travelling.
+If travel is necessary, note what percentage of time the employee will spend traveling and where he or she will be traveling.